Speech Language Assistant (SLA) CPSO

 Credits: 4

 This course is designed to provide students with an overview of the profession of a Speech-Language Assistant.
-Topics include professional ethics, the American Speech-Language Hearing Association (ASHA), and gaining familiarity with the association's guidelines for becoming a registered Speech Language Assistant.
-Also discussed are roles and responsibilities such as observing, documenting, defining, and understanding goals and objectives in educational and medical settings; implementing both immediate and long-term accommodations; working as part of a team; practicing appropriate health and safety precautions; and working effectively with cultural differences in diverse populations.
+Topics include professional ethics, an introduction to the American Speech-Language Hearing Association's (ASHA) guidelines for becoming a registered Speech Language Assistant (SLA), and the roles and responsibilities of a SLA.
+Observing, documenting, defining, and writing goals and objectives in educational and medical settings is also addressed.
+Acknowledging the difference between immediate and long-term accommodations, working as part of a team, recognizing appropriate health and safety precautions, and working effectively with cultural differences in diverse populations are core aspects of the course.

 Attributes: Writing Intensive Course